lagom/lagom/docs/manual/scala/guide/cluster/UsingAkkaPersistenceTyped.md

 @[shopping-cart-replies](code/docs/home/scaladsl/persistence/ShoppingCart.scala)

 Here there are two different kinds of replies: `Confirmation` used when we want to modify the state.
 A modification request can be `Accepted` or `Rejected`.
-And `Summary` used when we want to read the state of the shopping cart.
+The `Summary` is used when we want to read the state of the shopping cart.

 > **Note**: Keep in mind that `Summary` is not the shopping cart itself, but the representation we want to expose to the external world.
 It's a good practice to keep the internal state of the aggregate private because it allows the internal state, and the exposed API to evolve independently.